 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 White Hall has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 White Hall has few renters and college students.
 But the biggest reason it is quieter in White Hall than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, White Hall may be for you.

-White Hall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, White Hall doesn't have a public transportation system that people use for their commute.